Golem642/NFCheckRem/README.md

 The offsets are found by decompiling the code using Ghidra and using a bit of logic.

-Let's take the Nintendo 3DS patch file again for example :
+Let's take the New Nintendo 3DS patch file again for example :
   - Open GodMode9, press the HOME button -> Title manager -> NAND / TWL
   - Naviguate to 0004013000004002 or 0004013020004002 depending on your console model (Old or New)
   - Press (A) -> Open title folder